greggman/HappyFunTimes/README.md

     Once connected, anytime a player (smartphone) connects to the game the game will get a 'playerconnect' event and passed a NetPlayer object.
-After that any message the player's smartphone sends generates a corresponding event on the game.
+After that any message the player's smartphone sends generates a corresponding event in the game on that NetPlayer.
 Conversely, any message the game sends to a NetPlayer object generates a corresponding event on the smartphone that corresponds to that NetPlayer.

+    You can think of it this way.
+In the game (the code displaying the game on a large screen)

+        When a player connect `gameserver` will generate an event. `playerconnected`.
+So

+            gameServer.addEventListener('playerconnect', someFunctionToMakeANewPlayer);

+            var someFunctionToMakeAPlayer = function(netplayer) {
+              // Generate a new player and remember net Player.
+              ...
+            };

+        The users's webpage (smartphone) can send any command it wants by calling `gameClient.sendCmd`.
+Example

+            gameClient.sendMsg('move', { x: 10, y: 20} );

+        Back in the game, the corresponding `netplayer` will get an event.

+            netPlayer.addEventListener('move, someFunctionToHandleMove);

+            var someFunctionToHandleMove = function(data) {
+               console.log("You got a move event: " + data.x + "," + data.y);
+            }

+        Conversely you can send messages back to the user's display by sending commands on the `netplayer`

+            netPlayer.sendCmd('scored', { points: 200; });

+        That player's `gameclient` will get that event

+            gameclient.addEventHandler('scored', someFunctionToHandleScoring);

+            var someFunctionToHandleScoring = function(data) {
+               console.log("You scored " + data.points + " points!");
+            }

     A simple client looks like this